Do you want to start a fintech company?

 Remember: features can either make an app or break an app.

-That’s why it’s so important to focus on selecting right features.
+That’s why it’s so important to focus on selecting the right features.

 Step 10: Integrate Additional Services